landonsilla/pyzipcode3/README.md

 # pyzipcode3

 This package will allow you to get zip code information using the Maxmind Cities DB.
-This is a fork of [https://bitbucket.org/vangheem/pyzipcode](https://bitbucket.org/vangheem/pyzipcode) but has been updated to support Python 3.
+Initially a fork of [https://bitbucket.org/vangheem/pyzipcode](https://bitbucket.org/vangheem/pyzipcode) but has been updated to support Python 3.

 *pyzipcode* uses a local sqlite database.
 You can replace it with your own other storage mechanism with a little effort.